Sequential Voting with Relational Box Fields for Active Object Detection: Experiments

 \subsection{Ablation Studies}

-We perform comprehensive ablation studies on both 100DOH and MECCANO datasets.
-Specifically, we examine the contribution of pixel-wise weighted voting, deep attention, and RL fine-tuning.
+We perform ablation studies on both 100DOH and MECCANO datasets.
+Specifically, we examine the effects of pixel-wise voting and the sequential decision-making process.
+More ablation study, runtime analysis, and discussion about limitations are included in the supplementary.

-\paragraph{Effect of Pixel-wise Weighted Voting.} The pixel-wise weighted voting is a key component of the proposed method to retrieve a single bounding box estimation from dense predictions.
-It enables the model to be robust against noise brought by irrelevant visual information.
-We exam the effectiveness of pixel-wise weighted voting by comparing it with two retrieval methods: averaging the predictions in the given area, or using the center prediction of the given area.
-Table \ref{tab:ablation_voting} reveals the superiority of using voting to aggregate dense predictions.
+\paragraph{Effect of Pixel-wise Voting} The pixel-wise weighted voting is the key component of the proposed method to retrieve a single bounding box estimation from dense predictions while being robust to occlusions.
+To understand the effect of pixel-wise weighted voting, we visualize the heatmap of the IoU between pixel-wise bounding box predictions and the final predicted bounding box after voting aggregation in \cref{fig:vote_correctness}.
+As expected, voting picks the final estimated bounding box mostly based on the predictions in the regions of informative patterns such as fingers and objects as opposed to irrelevant information such as the background.
+We further quantitatively examine the effectiveness of pixel-wise voting by comparing it with two aggregation methods: \begin{inparaenum}[1)] \item using the prediction from the central pixel of the input box, and \item averaging the bounding box parameters of all predictions inside the input box. \end{inparaenum} Table \ref{tab:ablation_voting} reveals the superiority of using voting to aggregate dense predictions.

-\paragraph{Effect of Attention and RL Fine-tune.} The self-attention applied to the feature from the encoder enables the model to address image-wide relationships.
-The use of policy gradient in RL fine-tuning provides an end-to-end supervision signal to our model.
-Results in Table \ref{tab:ablation_attention_rl} shows both of them contribute to the final performance.